tbal999/a_linked_list/README.md

 # a_linked_list
-building a linked list console app
+building a linked list console app - just my attempt at making a linked list with various functionalities of... a linked list?

 functionality:
 add, delete, print, quit